Ancient myths tell of gods deciding they made a mistake in creating humans, and trying to wipe us out. Alas, their efforts were thwarted and now look.

 Reading Elizabeth Kubler-Ross’ stages of death in On Death and Dying, I was amazed that it was so close to the typical path of awareness in dealing with our “death” as a species.
 At the time, I didn’t realize that Dr. Ross’ stages correspond more closely than my sketch shows.
 “Bargaining” is a stage just before acceptance.
 Deals with God are attempted at this point.
 I didn’t think it applied to VHEMT.

-Over the years, I’ve shared with other Volunteers some of the many letters I’ve received asking if there’s some way out of our extinction: go into space, learn to live in harmony, invent a technological fix... something.
+Over the years, I’ve shared with other Volunteers some of the many letters I’ve received asking if there’s some way out of our extinction: go into space, achieve a sustainable population density, learn to live in harmony, invent a technological fix... something.

 They had achieved an understanding of what’s been done to the biosphere, and were done being angry about it, but weren’t quite ready to accept that we must disappear.
 Then someone pointed out that this is the bargaining stage, and it rang true.

 Just as people who know they are dying sometimes do, we could live the rest of our lives in the bargaining stage—hoping for a miracle to restore ecosystems and stop extinctions.